l-white/c-sharp-path/README.md

 In most cases, if you want to become a full-stack developer, the logical next step is to learn React.
 You can do that through Yihua Zhang's The Complete React Developer Course from Zero to Mastery.
 In Yihua's course, you will build an app with Firebase.
 I recommend going through Yihua's course and then, as a special challenge for yourself, rebuild the back-end with C# and SQL server and deploy that to Azure DevOps.

 ### Learn DSA in C#
-Course - Andrei
+1. Course -
-Course -
+2. Course - Andrei
+3. Extra credit - Sign up for a Leetcode account for extra practice.

 ### Learn CI/CD and Microservices Architecture
 After you've done that, to get yourself closer to a senior-level developer, you can do the following, in this order: